nccadman19/rebellionallstarscheer/README.md

 Styling for Coaches section helped by: Harry Dhillon

+Template for README helped using Daisy Gunn porfolio 1 pages

 ## Issues

 I thought I'd write what I would like to change but don't know how (any help appreciated)

-1. I'd like the logo larger without moving everything else around.
-2. I'd like to menu to align right, cannot get it to move to the right.
+1. Navbar button not visible on mobile version
+2. Gallery section moving below the footer
-3. In about us, I'd like nicer styling of the coaches section.
+3. In about us, I'd like nicer styling of the coaches section